What goes in a traditional business plan? When learning how to write a business plan, it’s important to cover the following sections.

 By the time you finish, you will have a 30-to-40-page document.
 This is your business plan.
 It will guide you through each stage of starting and managing your business.

 Let’s start!
-Begin writing a traditional business plan by examining these essential components.
+Begin learning how to draft a business plan by examining these essential components.

 Think of the executive summary of your traditional business plan as its elevator pitch.